 Sparine Side Effects

-Note: This page contains side effects data for the generic drug promazine.
-It is possible that some of the dosage forms included below may not apply to the brand name Sparine.
+Note: This document contains side effect information about promazine.
+Some of the dosage forms listed on this page may not apply to the brand name Sparine.

 Applies to promazine: injectable solution, oral tablet